jbanov/FOMC-statement-S-P-500-time-series-analysis/README.md

 ---

 ### 2.6 Model Architecture Deep Dive
 To understand how transformer-derived sentiment flows into our predictive system, we examine the two best-performing architectures: **CNN1D** and the **AutoencoderClassifier**.
-Both models operate on the 4-dimensional transformer sentiment vector:
+Both models operate on the 4-dimensional transformer sentiment vector as defined in section 2.2

-[positive_score, negative_score, neutral_score, paragraph_num]

-These features come directly from our transformer sentiment model and form the entire numerical representation of the statement’s tone.

 ---